 Buy it from Steam or the Humble Store +

 About Bryan Gale (developer) and Tim Shiel (composer)

 Induction has a very simple graphical style that isn’t quite 8-bit but is certainly inspired by it.
-The game makes use of primary colors to denote your position in the timeline but these seem carefully chosen to avoid problems for the colorblind.
+The game makes use of primary colours to denote your position in the timeline but these seem carefully chosen to avoid problems for the colourblind.
 There is also a grayscale version that can be switched on in settings.

 The game is completely keyboard controlled and prompts you in game with which keys can be pressed.
 The keys are remappable and the skew of the platforms can be adjusted left or right with the input also separately flippable.
 The music and special effects can be controlled individually and neither is a requirement for gameplay.